Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 - An epidural heat exchanger is a machine attached to a cooling catheter that is in the epidural space.
 The epidural space contains cerebrospinal fluid.
 The machine sends cool water into and out of the cooling catheter.
 The fluid stays cooled and keeps the spinal cord from swelling.

 What happens during therapeutic hypothermia?

-- Caregivers will check the person's blood pressure, heart rate, and breathing rate throughout the process.
-Monitors in the person's bladder, central vein, or esophagus measure body temperature at all times.
-Caregivers will watch the person's temperature closely so it does not go too low or too high.
+- Healthcare providers will check the person's blood pressure, heart rate, and breathing rate throughout the process.
+Monitors in the person's esophagus, bladder, or rectum measure body temperature at all times.
+Healthcare providers will watch the person's temperature closely so it does not go too low or too high.

 - The person will start to shiver when the procedure begins.
 Shivering increases body temperature and decreases the benefits of therapeutic hypothermia.
-Caregivers will use medicines to stop the person from shivering.
-A special blanket that moves cold air around the person may also be used to reduce shivering.
+Healthcare providers will use medicines to stop the person from shivering.
+Healthcare providers may also use warm air in the room to help control shivering.

 What are the risks of therapeutic hypothermia?

 - Effects of medicines given to prevent shivering may last longer than expected.
 Therapeutic hypothermia may cool the person too fast or to a temperature that is too low.
 Cooling may cause the person's blood pressure to become too high or too low.
 This can cause the heart to beat slowly or out of rhythm.
 Fluid loss from cooling can lead to dehydration or electrolyte (body chemical) levels that are out of balance.
 The medicines may prevent healthcare providers from realizing the person is having a seizure.

 - Cardiac arrest is life-threatening.
 Low blood pressure, seizures, coma, or brain death cannot always be prevented, even with therapeutic hypothermia treatment.